iCliniq Logo

 Tests used to diagnose proctitis include:

-• Thorough medical history to determine the sexual practices and high-risk behavior.
+• Medical History: Thorough medical history to determine the sexual practices and high-risk behavior.

 • Blood Tests: Blood tests can rule out anemia or infections.

-• Flexible Sigmoidoscopy: A slender flexible tube attached with a light is used to examine the sigmoid colon and rectum.
-A tissue sample (biopsy) is also taken for microscopic examination during this procedure.
+• Flexible Sigmoidoscopy: A slender flexible tube attached to a light is used to examine the sigmoid colon and rectum.
+During this procedure, a tissue sample (biopsy) is also taken for microscopic examination.

-• Colonoscopy: A thin, flexible tube with a camera is used to view the entire colon.
+• Colonoscopy: A thin, flexible tube with a camera views the entire colon.
 A biopsy sample can also be taken during the procedure.

 • Anoscopy: Anoscope is used to examine the rectum and anal canal.